One woman in eight will develop a thyroid disorder during her lifetime.

 As DC, MS, DHSc Datis Kharrazian says in his book “Why do I still have Thyroid Symptoms”, “Hashimoto is not a disease of the thyroid but an immune disorder “ .

 Health concerns that can trigger the Hashimoto Thyroiditis are:

 We advocate for your thyroid gland as a vital body part.

-At Daria Tiesler Functional Medicine we always support what your General Practitioner or Endocrinologist prescribe.
+At Daria Tiesler Wellness we always support what your General Practitioner or Endocrinologist prescribe.
 We will work in collaboration to support the treatment prescribed by your doctor.